thomasWeise/moptipy/README.md

 For each run, i.e., algorithm x instance x seed combination, one row with the above values is generated.
 Notice that from the algorithm and instance name together with the random seed, you can find the corresponding log file.

 ### 4.2.2.
 An Example for End Results Files

 Let us execute an abridged example experiment, parse all log files, condense their information into an end results statistics file, and then print that file's contents.
-We can do that as follows
+We can do that with the code below, which is also available as file [examples/end_results_jssp.py](https://github.com/thomasWeise/moptipy/blob/main/examples/end_results_jssp.py).

 ```python
 from moptipy.algorithms.ea1plus1 import EA1plus1  # first algo to test